michelf/php-markdown/Readme.md

 Version History
 ---------------

+Current Version:

+*	Added a `code_span_content_func` configuration variable which takes a function that will convert the content of the code span to HTML.
+This can be useful to implement syntax highlighting.
+Although contrary to its code block equivalent, there is no syntax for specifying a language.
+	Credits to styxit for the implementation.

 PHP Markdown Lib 1.6.0 (23 Dec 2015)

 Note: this version was incorrectly released as 1.5.1 on Dec 22, a number